soilwise-he/soil-health-knowledge-graph/README.md

 ## 🗣️ Feedback

 * **Concept-specific comments**
-  To leave comments on any individual concept, visit the [VocView portal](https://voc.soilwise-he.containers.wur.nl/), search for your concept of interest, then scroll down to the **Comments** section (as shown in the screenshot below) and post your feedback directly there.
+  To leave comments on any individual concept, visit the [Soilwise HE Data and Knowledge hub](https://voc.soilwise-he.containers.wur.nl/), search for your concept of interest, then scroll down to the **Comments** section (as shown in the screenshot below) and post your feedback directly there.

   ![VocView Comments Section](imgs/vocview_comments.jpg)